 Google brings store visits to Google Display Network, debuts cross-device retargeting

-Company says it can deliver 99% accuracy at 200 million stores globally.
+Google says that it can deliver 99 percent location accuracy at 200 million stores globally.

 Google is going all-in on location.
 From search (and now display ads) to store, Google is finding more ways to close the loop.

 The reason: When store visits and offline impact are captured and factored back into return on ad spend, the value of that spend goes way up — from 2X to well over 10X, according to Google data.
 The company has been testing and refining store visits measurement for the past two years.

 At its “GPS” ads conference in San Francisco earlier this summer, Google announced a dramatic expansion of store visits.
 It also trumpeted the notion that Google was now the “largest omnichannel measurement company in the world,” having tracked over one billion store visits globally over the past two years.